bkdev98/dotcom/content/meta.md

       Develop UI for an e-commerce system to manage customers, suppliers, agencies & products.
     detail: |-
-      * Create the admin dashboard using MaterialUI and ReactJS.
+      * Develop the dashboard for suppliers in ReactJS & MaterialUI.
-      * Working with microservice architecture.
 projects:
   - title: BidBid
     url: 'https://bidbid.app'